-To go along with my iPhone, I have the Apple Watch Series 5.
+To go along with my iPhone, I have the Apple Watch Series 8 with cell service.
 The watch is awesome for keeping track of my fitness when running & working out.
 The trick with the watch is to be selective about what alerts you want shared between your phone and your wrist.
 In my case, most alerts are off on the watch because let's face it, how many notifications need to be responded to immediately?
 The occasional phone call I take on the watch makes me feel like Dick Tracy.

 I recently upgraded to the 2021 model of the 11" iPad Pro.
 The screen is beautiful and the pencil magnetically attaching to the side of the tablet is awesome.
 It makes a great RSS & news reader as well as a device to watch videos now and again.